-Paraquat was banned in the European Union in 2007, and in the USA Gramoxone must include the warning "fatal in inhaled."
-But this warning is not included on the product sold in India, which states only "fatal if swallowed."
-This was uncovered in research for the Monitoring Report submitted by ECCHR in October 2015 to the Panel of Experts on Pesticides Management at the UN Food and Agriculture Organization (FAO).
+Paraquat was banned in the European Union in 2007, and in the USA Gramoxone must include the warning “fatal in inhaled.”
+But this warning is not included on the product sold in India, which states only “fatal if swallowed.”
+This was uncovered in research for the ECCHR monitoring report submitted in October 2015 to the Panel of Experts on Pesticides Management at the UN Food and Agriculture Organization (FAO).

 The research by ECCHR and PAN AP shows that Syngenta’s Gramoxone (active ingredient: Paraquat) – which is banned in many countries including throughout the EU – is used on plantations in Indonesia and the Philippines with almost no protective measures.
 Labels on both products are in Hindi and English only, with the result that most people in Punjab cannot understand them.

 Despite the high toxicity of Gramoxone, there is no indication of the protective equipment needed for its use.
 Neither of these Syngenta pesticides includes warnings against using the containers for other purposes or information on correct disposal methods.
 Neither Syngenta nor the plantation owners provide protective equipment suitable for the climate in these countries.
 There is very limited access to adequate medical care.
 Scientific studies have identified several serious health problems and long term harm linked to the use of Paraquat.